 The capsule is able to detect signs of health conditions as it passes through the digestive tract.
 These may include:

 Safety, Effectiveness, and the Future

 The capsule is safe, but there may be minor side effects.
-Very rarely, the capsule can get stuck in the digestive tract and surgery may be required to remove the it.
+Very rarely, the capsule can get stuck in the digestive tract and surgery may be required to remove it.

 Studies done on the effectiveness of the capsule in the small intestine have been positive, especially when it is used to evaluate sources of bleeding.
-Capsule endoscopy has been found to be equal to or better than some other tests commonly used.
+Capsule endoscopy has been found to be equal to or better than some other tests that are commonly used.

 The capsule may not be used on people with:

 - Implanted electromagnetic devices